Can You Homeschool College?|

 (A little note for international readers: the words "college" and "university" are virtually interchangeable in everyday American speech - I am using the word "college" here to mean both college AND university)

 In my opinion, college is different from high school, in that there is a legitimate need to have an institution document learning.
 So, in that way, homeschooling college differs from homeschooling at the Primary and Secondary levels.
-If you don't care about that documentation, there ARE wonderful courses online for free from many universities - and a few of them are even beginning to offer top notch degree programs ways to document that learning!

 There are many reasons a parent might choose to "send a child off" to college: networking, learning under a certain professor, taking a specific program that only one university offers, learning a hands-on profession that must be mentored and practiced (like, say, brain surgery or musical performance).